spgroup/s3m/miner/README.md

 (further instructions on each folder)

 During execution, the $HOME/.jfstmerge folder will be generated, having the following files:
-- conflicts.unstructured: conflicts only reported by textual merge
+- conflicts.unstructured: conflicts only reported by textual merge (these represent potential unstructured merge false positives and semistructured merge false negatives)
-- conflicts.semistructured: conflicts only reported by semistructured merge
+- conflicts.semistructured: conflicts only reported by semistructured merge (these represent potential semistructured merge false positives and unstructured merge false negatives)
 - conflicts.equal: similar conflicts between the two tools
 - jfstmerge.summary: a summary of the collected statistics
 - jfstmerge.statistics: statistics collected by merged file